Parc national des Calanques

 Michel Simon Villa

-An actor at La Ciotat
+An actor in La Ciotat

 © C. Bellanger - Parc national des Calanques